Abortion ruling prompts variety of reactions from states

-Some Republican-led states will ban or severely limit abortion immediately, while other restrictions will take effect later.
-At least one state, Texas, is waiting until after the Supreme Court issues its formal judgment in the case, which is separate from the opinion issued Friday and could take about a month.
+Some Republican-led states banned or severely limited abortion immediately, while other restrictions will take effect later.
+At least one state, Texas, is waiting until after the Supreme Court issues its formal judgment in the case, which is separate from the opinion issued in June and could take about a month.
+Nevertheless, the Texas Supreme Court has ruled that a long-dormant 1925 abortion ban is now in effect.

 In anticipation of the decision, several states led by Democrats have taken steps to protect abortion access.
 The decision also sets up the potential for legal fights between the states over whether providers and those who help women obtain abortions can be sued or prosecuted.